 For every release, there are some activities that are repetitive and thus, unnecessarily time-consuming.
 For example, updating your documentation or building an artifact.
-With a rule that helps automate those processes, your team can focus on whats really important.
+With a rule that helps automate those processes, your team can focus on what's really important.

-Final Version Release - Work ENABLED Template Rule details
+-

-0 Rule details Final Version Release - Work Template
+Rule details Final Version Release - Work Template

-۵ Audit log Description
+U Audit log Description

-ð When: Version created
+When: Version created

 Matches ^[0-9]+\.[0-9]+\.[0-9]+\$ Scope Single project ~

 Then: Create a new Projects

-ľ Story SCR ''
+Story SCR ~

 in SCR (SCR) Allow rule trigger Check to allow other rule actions to trigger this rule.
-Only enable t need this rule to execute in response to another rule. his if yo
+Only enable this need this rule to execute in response to another rule. if yo

-• And: Create a new Notify on error
+Ð And: Create a new Notify on error

-Ī Story E-mail rule owner once when rule starts failing after success ''
+Story E-mail rule owner once when rule starts failing after success ~

-in SCR (SCR) Owner
+SCR (SCR) Owner

-🖪 admin ''
+🖪 admin ~

 Ð Add component The owner will receive emails when the rule fails.

 Created

 a day ago

 Updated

 a few seconds ago

 Actor

-Automation-executor ''
+automation-executor ~

 Actions defined in this rule will be performed by the user selected as the actor.

 Cancel Save